-The trainings will highlight successful country experiences and package them for replication, to ensure the lessons are used for future campaigns.
-Selected countries will be asked to prepare and present to the group, with the majority of the session time designated for interactive, hands-on ways of contextualizing these best practices for all countries.
-AMP will use the revised AMP Toolkit and the Continuous Distribution Toolkit as guides to the content in the technical sessions.
-Using the toolkits as a road map for the trainings will not only provide structure to the technical sessions but also help orient the NMCP and implementing partners on the content and resources available in both of these toolkits as the material in the toolkits provide guidance to NMCPs without the need for outside technical assistance.
-An overarching focus of these trainings will be operational effectiveness and ways to better coordinate and lead effective malaria control interventions through improved leadership and management skills.
-The long-term goal of the training is to build strong networks across countries that will nurture an ongoing exchange that does not rely on outside technical assistance.
-Both regional trainings will take place in Nairobi, Kenya.
+The AMP trainings highlighted successful country experiences and packaged them for replication, to ensure the lessons are used for future campaigns.
+The majority of the session time was designed for interactive, hands-on ways of contextualizing these best practices for all countries.
+AMP used the revised AMP Toolkit and the Continuous Distribution Toolkit as guides to the content in the technical sessions.
+Using the toolkits as a road map for the trainings provided structure to the technical sessions but also helped orient the NMCP and implementing partners on the content and resources available in both of these toolkits as the material in the toolkits provide guidance to NMCPs without the need for outside technical assistance.
+An overarching focus of these trainings was operational effectiveness and ways to better coordinate and lead effective malaria control interventions through improved leadership and management skills.

 Click on the link below to access the AMP 2018 training reports

 AMP 2018 training report